achraf360/website-laravel/README.md

 -   **Admin Interface**: Manage the content of the website, including products and categories.
 -   **Live Search**: Use Livewire for live searching by typing the name of the product or selecting other attributes like "technologie" or "recette".
 -   **Email Sending**: Use Mailtrap for testing email functionality.
+-   **Product Details**: View detailed information about each product, including descriptions and images.

 ## Status